-Common culprits: Soda, snack bars, candy, baked sweets, coffee drinks
+Common Culprits: Soda, snack bars, candy, baked sweets, coffee drinks

 How can you cut back on inflammatory sugar?
-A simple swap is subbing out harmful high-glycemic foods (which spike and crash blood sugar) for low GI alternatives, like whole grains and foods with healthy fats, protein, and fibers.
+A simple swap is subbing out harmful high-glycemic foods (which spike and crash blood sugar) for low-GI alternatives, like whole grains and foods with healthy fats, protein, and fiber.
 A study in the Journal of Nutrition discovered that on an equal calorie diet, overweight participants who ate a low-GI diet reduced levels of the inflammatory biomarker C-reactive protein whereas participants on a high GI diet did not.
 Sugar isn't only added to obvious products like candy bars and sodas.
-It's also lurking in these 16 Surprising Foods With Added Sugar.
+It's also lurking in these foods with added sugar.

 Once we became aware of the artery-clogging ill effects of trans fats, manufacturers switched to injecting their products with or frying their foods in vegetable oils such as soy, corn, sunflower, safflower, or palm oil—which wasn't much better.
 That's because these vegetable oils have a high concentration of the inflammatory fat, omega-6, and are low in the anti-inflammatory fat, omega-3.
 In fact, Americans are eating so many vegetable-oil-laden products that the average person has an omega-6 to omega-3 ratio of around 20:1 when it should be 1:1.

-Another issue with these vegetable-oil-fried and processed foods is that they contain high levels of inflammatory advanced glycation end products (AGEs), compounds that form when products are cooked at high temperatures, pasteurized, dried, smoked, fried, or grilled.
+Another issue with these vegetable-oil-fried and processed foods is that they contain high levels of inflammatory advanced glycation end products (AGEs).
+These are compounds that form when products are cooked at high temperatures, pasteurized, dried, smoked, fried, or grilled.
 Researchers from the Mount Sinai School of Medicine found that when people cut out processed and fried foods that have high levels of AGEs, markers of inflammation in their body diminished.

-Common culprits: Milk, cheese, yogurt, butter
+Common Culprits: Milk, soft cheeses, yogurt, butter

-Common culprits: No-sugar-added products, no-calorie "Diet" soft drinks
+Common Culprits: No-sugar-added products, no-calorie "diet" soft drinks

 A 2014 study published in Nature found that artificial sweetener consumption in both mice and humans enhances the risk of glucose intolerance by altering our gut microbiome.
 Researchers also found an increase in bad gut bacteria that have previously been associated with type 2 diabetes.
 When our bodies can't metabolize glucose properly, it can lead to a greater release of inflammatory cytokines, as is the case with sugar and refined carbs.
 On top of that, artificial sweeteners disrupt the composition of our gut microbiota by decreasing levels of the good bacteria Bacteroides, which are known to help release anti-inflammatory compounds.
-Find out where your favorite sweetener lies on our exclusive report, Every Popular Added Sweetener—Ranked!

 We may have just absolved saturated fats of their connection to heart disease, but that doesn't mean they're out of the woods just yet.
 That's because multiple studies have connected saturated fats with triggering white adipose tissue (fat tissue) inflammation.
 This white tissue is the type of fat that stores energy, rather than burns energy like brown fat cells do.
 And as your fat cells get bigger with greater intakes of saturated fats, they actually release pro-inflammatory agents that promote systemic inflammation, according to a review in the journal Expert Review of Cardiovascular Therapy.